-How a slipped disc affects a person can vary quite considerably, and for some people, it will be a very painful injury which causes long-term discomfort and from which they do not completely recover.
-The extent of the injury will help to determine the amount of compensation which can be claimed.
-If you have had a herniated or slipped disc which was not your fault, you may have the right to claim for compensation.
+How a slipped disc affects a person can vary quite considerably, and for some people, it will be a very painful injury that causes long-term discomfort and from which they do not completely recover.
+The extent of the injury will help to determine the amount of compensation that can be claimed.
+If you have had a herniated or slipped disc that was not your fault, you may have the right to claim compensation.
 In this guide, we take you through all you need to know about herniated disc symptoms, causes, treatment and the compensation you may deserve.

 Select a section

 - What Are The Common Herniated / Slipped Disc Symptoms?

 - The long-term effects of herniated disc injuries

 - Hernia Lifting Injuries And How To Lift Properly

 - When Can I Make a Herniated or Slipped Disc Compensation Claim?

 - No Win No Fee Herniated Disc Compensation Claims